globallogicuki/provider-harbor/README.md

 Notice that in this example Provider resource is referencing ControllerConfig with debug enabled.

 You can see the API reference [here](https://doc.crds.dev/github.com/globallogicuki/provider-harbor).

+## Provider Config
+Note, that the ProviderConfig uses basic auth and requires a local user.
+A robot user can be used, but has restrictions around what can be created (e.g. a Robot cannot create other Robots).

 ## Developing